SW8B PCB0046 HSD

 Logic voltage is 3.3 to 5V.
 The TPSH160-Q1 IC’s require at least 4 volts of Load / Vin voltage to function properly.

 Screw down terminals are available for all load voltage inputs and for channel outputs.
 Header pin connections are available for some channels as well.
 Each channel output has a connection for switched High side and for unswitched low side.
-Marking the low side of the green screw down connectors with a black marker is suggested if the board is to be used for benchtop experimentation in order to reduce the likelyhood of polarity mix-ups.
+Marking the low side of the green screw down connectors with a black marker is suggested if the board is to be used for benchtop experimentation in order to reduce the likelihood of polarity mix-ups.

 This board has two hardware-based red LEDs near the center of the board which light up if the TPSH160-Q1 ICs enter fault (current limiting) mode.
 A red led means that the IC has been overloaded, or some other problem exists.
 See the TPSH160-Q1 datasheet.
 Faults are not latched by default, but this can be